 - Can you quantify the performance of your assets?

-- What systems and processes are in place to facilitate the implementation of new software?
+- Have you put together systems and processes to make the implementation smoother?

 Suggestions for determining your requirements